When Combat Sports Walked the Fashion Week Runway

-This season, London Fashion Week witnessed something unprecedented: a fight brand rooted in real striking culture stepping onto the runway.
+This season, via the Creative Runway showcase, Fashion Week in London witnessed something amazing: a fight brand rooted in real striking culture stepping onto their runway.

-Nilmi Fight League became the first dedicated fight-based brand to present within the London Fashion Week arena, bringing the spirit of Muay Thai, boxing and global striking sports into one of fashion’s most influential spaces.
+Nilmi Fight League became the first dedicated fight-based brand to present on the runway during London Fashion Week, bringing the spirit of Muay Thai, boxing and global striking sports into a global fashion space.
 Not as a costume.
 Not as a trend.
 But as culture.

 Striking sports are more than competition.
 They are community, ritual and discipline.
 From the stadiums of Thailand, where Muay Thai is honoured as the Art of Eight Limbs, to boxing gyms in inner cities across the world, these sports shape character as much as they shape champions.